 His mother’s labor with him had been difficult, and the brain damage he was later diagnosed with might have resulted from injury at birth.
 He was unable to speak; as a child he made his needs known first by pointing, later by drawing.

 His temper was uncontrollable, so at age seven, on a doctor’s recommendation, he was sent to the state mental institution in Warm Springs.
-After three years he was transferred to Boulder.
+Three years later he was transferred to Boulder.

-Had Charles been born twenty years later, everything—his childhood, his education, his life—would have been different.
+Had Charles been born in the 1960s, rather than in 1950, everything—his childhood, his education, his life—would have been different.
 Special Education programs for children with intellectual disabilities sprang up in public schools across the country in the 1970s.
 Because of that, many of the younger clients at the Center had attended Special Education, at least during adolescence.
 For Charles, though, this wasn’t possible; in the fifties and sixties, such programs were rare.
 Instead, parents usually had to choose between keeping their children home all day or putting them in an institution.
 As a result, many of our clients had spent a significant part of their lives in Boulder.

 Boulder is a small town where, in 1889, the Montana State Training School for the Feeble-Minded was established.
 In 1967 the state renamed it the Boulder River School and Hospital.
 The town is surrounded by mountains and streams, so if you wanted an idyllic but isolated spot to sequester the feeble-minded, you couldn’t do any better than Boulder.